Rhinoplasty in Dallas, TX

 Dr. Saman currently serves as the Medical Director of Head and Neck Oncological and Reconstructive Surgery at the Medical Center of Plano

 Rhinoplasty, or nose surgery, is one of the most common and most challenging of all facial plastic surgery procedures.
 It can reshape by reducing or augmenting a person’s nose to achieve facial harmony and boost self-confidence.
-Rhinoplasty may be performed as a reconstructive procedure to correct a birth defect or an injury such as a broken nose.
+Rhinoplasty may be performed as a reconstructive procedure to correct a birth defect or an injury, such as a broken nose.

 Rhinoplasty may be performed for functional rather than cosmetic reasons as well.
 Combining nose reshaping with septoplasty or endoscopic sinus surgery can effectively treat certain breathing problems, such as those caused by a deviated septum.

 At this point, your photos will be taken for computer simulation to discuss the finer details of your rhinoplasty.
-By the end of your consultation you will have a clear idea of what we can offer for you to achieve your cosmetic and functional goals.
+By the end of your consultation you will have a clear idea of what we can offer you to achieve your cosmetic and functional goals.

 Rhinoplasty is an outpatient ambulatory procedure.
-The procedure itself may take anywhere from 2 to 4 hours, depending on the complexity and the need for obtaining additional grafts.
+The procedure itself may take anywhere from two to four hours, depending on the complexity and the need for obtaining additional grafts.
 Once the procedure is completed, a nasal cast and splints will be placed.
 The cast and splints will be removed at your post-operative visit.
 If your surgery was performed via the external approach, your sutures will be removed on your post-operative visit.
 Generally, patients are seen at one week and three weeks post-operatively.
 The most common complaint the first week after surgery is “stuffiness.”
 This is due to intranasal swelling and subsides.
-Your face may feel puffy and this swelling will go down as your healing takes place.
+Your face may feel puffy, and this swelling will go down as your healing takes place.
 You will be given detailed surgery instructions at the time of scheduling.